raghavg9/Craftco_Web_Crawler/README.md

 2023-04-02T10:55:08Z,200,Mediapartners-Google,young.tonymctony.com,2,0
 ```

-Note: You can choose any file format you are comfortable with just add one comment why you chose it.
+Note: I chose parquet for its capability to be sotred and accesed faster.

 # Step 2

-We are interested in gathering statistics about the daily runs.
-Provide the aggregates to a separate file that will contain:
+I am interested in gathering statistics about the daily runs.
+Providing the aggregates to a separate file that will contain:

 - date              - date of the fetched_at
 - total_errors      - number of responses that are not 200